joaquinrojkind/portx-challenge/README.md

 `mvn spring-boot:run -Dspring-boot.run.arguments="paymentRequestCount=5"`

 Once the client application is started it will execute the requests and shut down.
-Check the logs in the terminal to preview all the relevant info about each request, such as request body, response status, response body, etc.
+Check the logs in the terminal to review all the relevant info about each request, such as request body, response status, response body, etc.

 ## Verify the database